Supergiovane/KNXUltimate/README.md

 ### Serial FT1.2 (TP) mode / KBerry

 Choose `hostProtocol: 'SerialFT12'` to connect directly to KNX TP via a serial FT1.2 interface.
 This mode is primarily designed and tested for **Weinzierl KBerry / BAOS** modules running in Link Layer (`cEMI`) mode over FT1.2.
 Configure the serial line via the `serialInterface` option; by default `/dev/ttyAMA0`, 19200 baud, 8E1, DTR on, RTS/CTS off are used.

+This transport supports KNX Data Secure on TP: set `isSecureKNXEnabled: true` and provide `secureTunnelConfig.knxkeys_file_path` / `secureTunnelConfig.knxkeys_password` with your ETS keyring.
+Verified with **Weinzierl KBerry / BAOS** modules; leave `serialInterface.isKBERRY` at its default `true` to run their FT1.2 init sequence automatically.

 List all available serial devices before connecting: